-4.3.3.1 Pilot initiated de-confliction
+4.3.3.1 Pilot initiated deconfliction

-Pilots are to initiate de-confliction such that aircraft can be avoided by 2NM laterally and/ or 500 ft vertically.
+Pilots are to initiate deconfliction measures such that aircraft can be avoided by 2NM laterally and/or 500FT vertically.

-4.3.3.2 Delay on the runway
+4.3.3.2 Delay on the Runway

-Aircrew should advise of any anticipated delay on the runway beyond the usual line-up checks or formation run-up procedures, indicating number of seconds required before rolling for take-off.
+Aircrew should advise of any anticipated delay on the Runway beyond the usual line-up checks or formation run-up procedures, indicating number of seconds required before rolling for take-off.